AlexandreDecan/sismic/docs/testing.rst

 Destination should be reached
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This *tester statechart* ensures that every chosen destination is finally reached.
+This *statechart property* ensures that every chosen destination is finally reached.

 .. literalinclude:: /examples/tester_elevator_destination_reached.yaml
    :language: yaml